brown-nuke/nuke-core/README.md

 Make a post.
 ```
-mkpost
+post
 ```

-Read a post.
+Read a post and its comments.
 ```
 cat <post_id>
 ```

-Make a community
+Comment
 ```
-mkcomm <community_name>
+comment <cpost_id>
 ```